ItsCam32/SierpinskiTriangle/README.md

 ### [Release Build](https://github.com/ItsCam32/SierpinskiTriangle/releases/tag/v1.0.0)

 <h2>Description</h2>
 The Sierpinski Triangle is a fractal that consists of an equilateral triangle, with smaller equilateral triangles recursively removed from its remaining area.
+Simulated by point plotting in Unity.
 <br />

 <h2>Media</h2>